 [Steven comes up the rock - I took steep snow instead.]

-[Steven on top of the rock scramble, putting his crampons on.
+[Steven on top of the rock scramble, following me up the south ridge now.
 What a view!
-Rhondda and Habel in the clouds on the left.]
+Rhondda and Habel in the clouds on the left and Gordon in clouds at center. ++]

-We had a good view of the snow gullies from Collie, so we knew there was plenty of snow.
+We had a good view of the snow gullies on Ayesha a week earlier, from Mount Collie, so we knew there was plenty of snow.
 What we didn't know was how safe the snow was going to be - especially considering the dump of at least 30cm since we'd been on Collie!
 As we traversed semi-exposed snow slopes to the base of the gullies we were happy to observe good bonding between the snow layers and good step-kicking conditions.

 [Mont Des Poilus looks huge from this angle!]